idanb93/creator-manager/README.md

 docker compose up
 ```

-### This can take a few minutes as the Backend container is waiting for the DB container health-check..........
+### This step may take a few minutes, as the backend container waits for the database health check to pass while the frontend container is being built.

 Open your browser and browse to http://localhost:3000 - You should be able to see the login screen.